-Patrick Swayze and Jennifer Grey Weren’t Picked First for Lead Roles
+Patrick Swayze and Jennifer Grey Weren’t First Picks for Lead Roles

 Can you imagine Dirty Dancing without Jennifer Grey or Patrick Swayze?
 It’s absurd to even TRY.